saeugetier/saeugetier.github.io/_posts/2024-01-05-PhotoboothProject.md

 A few years ago, I embarked on a Photobooth project.
 I describe it as 'started' because, while it is operational, it's not yet complete.
 The ideas and roadmap for the project are available in the [GitHub repository](https://github.com/saeugetier/photobooth).
 I plan to add features periodically.

 The project began in January 2018.
 I constructed the hardware using components I had on hand: a Raspberry Pi 2, an old Canon DSLR, a 15-inch touchscreen, and I [designed a housing](https://github.com/saeugetier/photobooth_hardware) for the setup.
 To enable photo printing, I acquired a used Canon Selphy CP910 photo printer.
+Lighting the scene is achieved using two 20-watt LEDs, powered by LED TV backlight drivers.
+I discovered that these drivers are quite suitable, as they allow for brightness control via a PWM signal.

 ![Hardware](/assets/2024-01-05/Hardware.jpg)